MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/system-requirements-23h2.md

 Before deploying Azure Stack HCI, version 23H2, ensure that your hardware is up to date by:

-- Determining the current version of your OEM package.
+- Determining the current version of your Solution Builder Extension (SBE) package.
-- Finding the best method to download, install, and update your OEM package.
+- Finding the best method to download, install, and update your SBE package.

 ### OEM information